DreamIP/haddoc2/README.md

     - [ to be generated from `.caffemodel ` file using caffe python handlers ]

 The `example/cnn/Node` directory presents an implementation example of the CNN on a Dreamcam_C3 platform.
 To generate the `.node` file, please run the `make_node.sh` script

+## VHDL Generator
+A first parameter parser can be found at `lib/` and contains scripts to generate `params.vhd` file.
+Which contains the transcription of the CNN topology and parameters into VHDL constants.
+Theses will be affected as generics to the hardware description of the network.
+(Will parametrize the instantiated layers)